MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/expanded-text-ads.md

 ms.author: "eur"
 description: Setup Expanded Text ads with the Bing Ads API.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # Expanded Text Ads
 The expanded text ad format works seamlessly on mobile, tablet and desktop devices so you can focus more on crafting your longer ad copy and optimizing your ad text to better engage your customers before they click your ad.

 ![expandedtextad](../guides/media/expanded-text-ad.png)

 ## <a name="bulk"></a>Bulk API for Expanded Text Ads
-The [Expanded Text Ad](../bulk-service/expanded-text-ad.md) Bulk record is available for managing expanded text ads i.e., you can upload or download data in this format.
+The [Expanded Text Ad](~/bulk-service/expanded-text-ad.md) Bulk record is available for managing expanded text ads i.e., you can upload or download data in this format.

 ## <a name="campaign"></a>Campaign Management API for Expanded Text Ads
-The [ExpandedTextAd](../campaign-management-service/expandedtextad.md) object is derived from the [Ad](../campaign-management-service/ad.md) base class and can be managed with any of the existing ad operations e.g. [AddAds](../campaign-management-service/addads.md), [DeleteAds](../campaign-management-service/deleteads.md), [GetAdsByAdGroupId](../campaign-management-service/getadsbyadgroupid.md), and [UpdateAds](../campaign-management-service/updateads.md).
+The [ExpandedTextAd](~/campaign-management-service/expandedtextad.md) object is derived from the [Ad](~/campaign-management-service/ad.md) base class and can be managed with any of the existing ad operations e.g. [AddAds](~/campaign-management-service/addads.md), [DeleteAds](~/campaign-management-service/deleteads.md), [GetAdsByAdGroupId](~/campaign-management-service/getadsbyadgroupid.md), and [UpdateAds](~/campaign-management-service/updateads.md).

 ## <a name="countdown"></a>Countdowns for Expanded Text Ads
 Countdown customizers let you easily add a countdown ? by day, hour, and then minute ? to an event in your Expanded Text Ad.
 The countdown, which automatically updates as the event draws nearer, is eye-catching and gives potential customers greater incentive to click your ad.